-- 7.9 A scheme may borrow (either directly or through its SPVs) for financing investment or operating purposes but aggregate borrowings shall not at any time exceed 45% of the total gross asset value of the scheme.
+- 7.9 A scheme may borrow (either directly or through its SPVs) for financing investment or operating purposes but aggregate borrowings shall not at any time exceed 50% of the total gross asset value of the scheme.
 The scheme may pledge its assets to secure such borrowings.
 The scheme shall disclose in its offering document its borrowing policy, including its maximum borrowing limit, and the basis for calculating such limit. - Notes: (1) In the event that the limit is exceeded, holders and the Commission shall be informed of the magnitude of the breach, the cause of the breach, and the proposed method of rectification.
-While the scheme may not be required to dispose of assets to pay off part of the borrowings where such disposal is prejudicial to the interest of the holders, no further borrowing is permitted.
-The management company shall use its best endeavours to reduce the excess borrowings.
-Furthermore, holders and the Commission shall be informed on a regular basis as to the progress of the rectification. - (2) All borrowings shall be conducted at arm's length and the terms shall be commensurate with those of transactions of similar size and nature. - (3) The borrowings of all special purpose vehicles held by the scheme shall be aggregated for the purpose of calculating borrowing limits. - 7.10 The scheme shall disclose at least the following data on its borrowings and liabilities in its semi-annual report, annual report and such circulars pertaining to either a breach in borrowing limits or a real estate transaction: - (a) total borrowings as a percentage of gross assets; and - (b) gross liabilities as a percentage of gross assets.
+Generally, where the borrowing limit is exceeded, solely as a result of a decline in property values or other reasons beyond the control of the management company, the scheme would not be required to dispose of assets to pay off part of the borrowings where such disposal is prejudicial to the interest of the holders.
+However, no further borrowing is permitted.
+For avoidance of doubt, refinancing existing borrowing for the purpose of repaying maturing borrowing would not generally be regarded as incurring further borrowing.
+The management company shall use its best endeavours to reduce the excess borrowings as soon as practicable.
+Furthermore, holders and the Commission shall be informed on a regular basis as to the progress of the rectification. - (2) All borrowings shall be conducted at arm's length and the terms shall be commensurate with those of transactions of similar size and nature. - (3) The borrowings of the scheme's group shall be aggregated for the purpose of calculating borrowing limits. - (4) The Commission has the power to require a scheme to aggregate particular liabilities for the purposes of calculating its aggregate borrowing limit.
+The management company should consult the Commission if it is in any doubt as to the application of the requirements.

+- 7.10 The scheme shall disclose at least the following data on its borrowings and liabilities in its semi-annual report, annual report and such circulars pertaining to either a breach in borrowing limits or a real estate transaction: - (a) total borrowings as a percentage of gross assets; and - (b) gross liabilities as a percentage of gross assets.

-Note: Such data shall reflect the aggregate borrowings and liabilities of all the special purpose vehicles held by the scheme.
+Note: Such data shall reflect the aggregate borrowings and liabilities of the scheme's group.